 EMERGENCY ASSISTANCE GRANTS

-Since March, we have issued more than 1,400 Emergency Assistance Grants (EAGs) of $100 each to LGBTQ people in the South and are in the process of administering hundreds of additional grants.
+Since March 2020, we have issued around 4,000 Emergency Assistance Grants (EAGs) to LGBTQ people in the South and are in the process of administering hundreds of additional grants.
 To apply, people submit a simple online application, available in English and Spanish.
 We ask for demographic information, if someone has lost income due to COVID-19, and how they plan to use the funds.
 We also provide a resource list that includes other sources of support for LGBTQ Southerners.
 Note: Data in this charts reflect grants awarded in 2020.

 Demographics of Recipients